Johnny Pesky: Later years

-Pesky's was the sixth number retired by the Red Sox; his number retired was the first to break the club's code to have a number retired: being in the Baseball Hall of Fame and having spent at least ten years with the Red Sox (Pesky has not been selected for the Hall of Fame).
+Pesky's was the sixth number retired by the Red Sox; his was the first to break the club's code to have a number retired: being in the Baseball Hall of Fame and spending at least ten years with the Red Sox (Pesky has not been selected for the Hall of Fame).

 Pesky was a longtime resident of Boston's North Shore, living in Lynn and then Swampscott, Massachusetts.
 He was a visible member of the community, making personal appearances for the Red Sox.
 For years, he was a commercial spokesman on television and radio for a local supplier of doors and windows, JB Sash and Door Company.
 The commercials were deliberately and humorously corny, with Pesky and the company's owner calling themselves "the Window Boys."

 On May 16, 2009, Pesky was given an honorary degree during Salem State College's 199th commencement ceremony.
 On April 20, 2012, Boston Red Sox fans celebrated the 100th birthday of Fenway Park, and Johnny Pesky was a participant.
-He was wheeled out to second base in a wheelchair, aside Bobby Doerr, to join over 200 past Red Sox players and coaches through the decades.
+He was brought out to second base in a wheelchair, aside Bobby Doerr, to join over 200 past Red Sox players and coaches through the decades.

 Death

 Pesky died on August 13, 2012, at the Kaplan Family Hospice House in Danvers, Massachusetts, at the age of 93; he was buried next to his wife Ruth, who died in 2005.
-Many in Boston and in Red Sox Nation mourned his passing, and John Dennis began the first edition of the Dennis & Callahan Show on WEEI-FM in Boston after his death by saying that it had felt like every New Englander's grandfather had died when Pesky died.
+Many in Boston and in Red Sox Nation mourned his passing, and John Dennis began the first edition of the Dennis & Callahan Show on WEEI-FM in Boston after his death by saying that it had felt like every New Englander's grandfather had died.